pschou/jURL/README.md

 - Open source and free

 For efficiency, `jurl` will store a cached response in `/dev/shm/jurl_...`.
+This cache will be used before any of the provided URLs are downloaded.
 For example, OpenStack or CS2 infrastructure both of which provide metadata / JSON endpoints for collecting system details.
 These details don't change, but they can be queried multiple times for many uses, such as metrics, system